apache/flink/docs/content/docs/connectors/table/hive/hive_read_write.md

 #### Stream Mode

-In stream mode, the behavior is same to `FileSystem` sink.
+In stream mode, the behavior is the same as `FileSystem` sink.
 Please refer to [File Compaction]({{< ref "docs/connectors/table/filesystem" >}}#file-compaction) for more details.

 #### Batch Mode

 When it's in batch mode and auto compaction is enabled, after finishing writing files, Flink will calculate the average size of written files for each partition.
-And if the average size is less than the threshold configured, Flink will then try to compact these files to files with a target size.
-The following is the table's options for file compactions.
+And if the average size is less than the configured threshold, then Flink will try to compact these files to files with a target size.
+The following are the table's options for file compaction.

 <table class="table table-bordered">
   <thead>